Landscape assets to be vested in Council require review and acceptance prior to planting, bonding and multiple audit inspections.

 • The monthly maintenance reports, if these have not been provided previously.

 Submit your certifications and request for a final completion inspection to landscape.approval@ccc.govt.nz.
-At least two weeks advance notice is required for inspections.
+At least four weeks advance notice is required for inspections.

-The Parks and Landscapes Team reviews the completion certification information, coordinates inspections with various operational staff, and coordinates the feedback and documentation from those inspections.
+The Landscape Architecture and Environment Team reviews the completion certification information, coordinates inspections with various operational staff, and coordinates the feedback and documentation from those inspections.

 There are three scenarios